 In addition, in June 2001, the Federal District Court for the Southern District of Georgia, before which Downey et. al. v.
-MGIC is pending, issued a final order approving a settlement agreement and certified a nationwide class of borrowers.
+MGIC was pending, issued a final order approving a settlement agreement and certified a nationwide class of borrowers.
 In the fourth quarter of 2000, the Company recorded a \$23.2 million charge to cover the estimated costs of the settlement, including payments to borrowers.
-Due to appeals of related orders denying certain class members the right to intervene to challenge certain aspects of the settlement in Downey and two related cases, payments to borrowers in the settlement are delayed pending the outcome of the appeals.
+Due to appeals by certain class members and members of classes in two related cases, payments to borrowers in the settlement are delayed pending the outcome of the appeals.
 The settlement includes an injunction that prohibits certain practices and specifies the basis on which agency pool insurance, captive mortgage reinsurance, contract underwriting and other products may be provided in compliance with the Real Estate Settlement Procedures Act.